-Just as a review, I’ve found a few SCA folks with Mongol, Uighur, or Turkic personas in the Silver Horde and Dark Horde Moritu groups.
-There are Eurasian enthusiasts in the Mongols and Russians and Scythians Facebook group.
-And there are related blogs, including Jadi Fatima’s writing on Persian textiles at Silk Road Conjectures and Aritê gunê Akasa’s research on Scythian-era Sarmatians in the SCA.
-Let me know if you learn of more sources.
+I’ve found a scattering of folks with Mongol, Uighur, or Turkic personas in the SCA, in the Silver Horde and Dark Horde Moritu groups, and Eurasian enthusiasts in a Mongols and Russians and Scythians Facebook group.

 Researching Medieval Central Asian Names

-The first challenge in researching Central Asian names is the diversity of groups who moved across steppe, forests, mountains, and river valleys in the vast heart of Asia.
-This means plenty of contact with the outside world, but a challenge in determining which group we’re talking about, and how they were distinct from or borrowed ideas, clothes, and names from nearby groups.
+A major challenge in researching Central Asian names is the diversity of groups who inhabited steppe, forests, mountains, and river valleys.
+The plus side is plenty of contact with the outside world; the downside is knowing what group we’re talking about, and how they were distinct from or borrowed ideas, clothes, and names from nearby groups.

-With my focus on the Kazakh khanate.
-I’m not a historian in any way, but my rough understanding is that Kazakh leadership and ethnic identity was formed in the mid-1400s, and that the ethnic identity lasts until the present day.
-Early Persian historians mention the earliest Kazakh leaders Karai Khan and Janibek Khan, but quickly move on to other topics (Reference 1/Dughlat).
+I decided to focus on the Kazakh khanate.
+I’m not a historian in any way, but my rough understanding is that early Kazakh leadership and ethnic identity was formed by the late 1400s, and lasts until the present day.
+Persian historians of the era do mention Kazakh leaders Karai Khan and Janibek Khan, but quickly move on to other topics (Reference 1/Dughlat).

-An additional challenge is that women are often simply not named in historical sources.
-I checked libraries for print books, searched older English and Russian books online at HathiTrust, and looked for other web and print sources in multiple languages.
-I found good translations of medieval Persian or Arabic sources, but nothing that mentions women in the Kazakh khanate by name.
-Even contemporary academic articles in English list only a few scattered male leaders.
+Another challenge is that women are often not named in historical sources.
+Looking at major libraries, scans of historic Russian and English books, and web sources, I found English translations of medieval Persian or Arabic sources, but nothing in any language that mentioned women of the Kazakh khanate by name.

-The only source that named women involved with the Kazakh khanate prior to 1600 is Kazakh-language Wikipedia, which has details the English version does not have.
-I realize this isn’t reputable nor is it documentation.
-I’m also curious who’s writing this, and drawing on what sources.
+The only source that did assign names to women in the Kazakh khanate prior to 1600 is Kazakh-language Wikipedia.
+This isn’t reputable nor is it appropriate documentation.
+I’m curious who wrote these wikipedia entries, and drawing on what sources.
 Is it from legends, or oral sources?
-From Kazakh genealogies, or shezhire, which typically only list men?
-Older historical or oral sources?
-Imagination?
+From Kazakh genealogies, or shezhire, which may only list men?
 If you have any ideas, let me know.

 The dates here are generally the lifespan of their partners or parents, not the woman herself.